-We now have some comments related to teaching styles most appropriate to HE mathematics.

-Recommendation 4 Despite the agreed importance of modern, computer-based teaching and learning, lectures delivered using clearly visible boards should continue to play an important role.

-The current widespread availability of high-performance PCs equipped with first-class software has led to tremendous advances in the teaching and learning of mathematics.
-As well as facilitating calculation (and introducing students to concepts in programming), MATLAB, for example, enables both the visualisation of concepts and results and the computation of the solution of complex equations, giving insight into both the solution and application of these equations in a way scarcely imaginable in the past.
-MAPLE and MATHEMATICA can aid in the practice of mathematics by accurately performing highly complex symbolic calculations and manipulations.
-Statistics packages have also made a big impact, allowing real-world data to be examined and analysed.
-These software packages are all practical aids to learning mathematics.
-Moreover they allow a process of exploring conjectures coupled with subsequent proof or counterexample.
+This point arises from paragraph 4.10 of the mathematics subject benchmark statement.

+We make no specific claim that chalk boards are preferable to white boards.
+We also acknowledge that there are other methods of presentation, such as visualizers or data projectors for displaying prepared presentations.
+This allows the lecturer use the board to illustrate and expand on material being presented via the display equipment, to the benefit of the students.

+However, for those rooms equipped with both boards and display equipment, it remains important that the boards and screens do not overlap, so that the lecturer can use the board at the same time as the screen without overlap.

+Computer packages, such as Matlab, Mathematica, Maple and R, allow students to solve complicated problems, gain insight and explore proofs and conjectures, and their use should be encouraged.

-Nevertheless, it is crucial to recognise that the teaching of the underlying mathematics requires a substantially different approach.
-In the teaching/learning process it must always be remembered that
+Nevertheless, it is crucial to recognise that the teaching of the underlying mathematics requires a substantially different and active approach, which must be emphasized continually throughout the students' programme of study.

-Mathematics [involves] strict logical deduction with conclusions that follow with certainty and confidence from clear starting points.^{1.13}

-By the nature of the subject area... the traditional board-based lecture continues to have substantial merit.^{4.6}

-This rigorous process is the basis of understanding mathematics, and must be emphasized continually throughout the course.
 It is not sufficient to leave it to chance by requiring that theorems are studied passively by working through printed notes or a textbook, which may be altogether too hard a task.

 Rather one needs to see someone else, the lecturer, working through and creating the results.
 During all years of study the good lecturer will develop theorems by constructing the argument for the students, incrementally and in real time, and will describe at various levels what is being achieved.
-Like a good general, (s)he will explain not only the details but also the tactics and the overarching strategy, and thus will help the students to gain a fuller understanding.
+Like a good general, they will explain not only the details but also the tactics and the overarching strategy, and thus will help the students to gain a fuller understanding.

 The lecturer must be able to create, to write out, during the lecture itself, a large body of argument, and many lecturers prefer to move around the theatre, sharing the students' view of the material.
-Ideally, most of what is written during a fifty-minute lecture will still be visible at the end: the lecturer will often be referring back to earlier material, not only to the detail but also to the thrust and tenor of it.
+Ideally, much of what is written during a fifty-minute lecture will still be visible at the end: the lecturer will often be referring back to earlier material, not only to the detail but also to the thrust and tenor of it.

 Such a board-based teaching style naturally results in an appropriate pace, suitable for the students to take their own notes and aiding engagement with the material.
 To deliver this style of lecturing the lecturer will require several boards, with a large total area, on which writing is clearly visible to all of the students.

-In large lecture theatres especially, this may require chalkboards.
+Universities are increasingly putting in place the technology to record lectures.
+We acknowledge the value for students of being able to replay a lecture, particularly allowing them to review those parts of a lecture that they initially didn't understand.
+We take no position against the recording of lectures per se.
+However, we do feel that the lecturer needs to retain the freedom to move during the lecture, making good use of the board and the material written on the board.

+Effective lecturing of mathematics requires having large areas on which to write, and large areas within which to move.
+Therefore, we cannot support the mandatory recording of lectures until such time as the technology of lecture recording allows for lectures to be recorded as the lecturer feels they need to be delivered.
+The desire to record lectures should not dictate the way in which lectures are given, and should not lead to compromises in the quality of the lecture experience of the students who attend the lecture.